PaloAltoNetworks/pc-compute-migration/README.md

 Ensure all consoles and projects are on the same Prisma Cloud CWPP verison.
 Version mismatches will result in certain entities failing to migrate but the script will still run.

+Create a backup of each console involved in the migration.

 Gather keys, passwords, and URLs of all consoles and projects that will be involved in the migration.

 Using a Linux or Unix based machine, invoke Python version 3.8 and up from a command line to run the script.